 Artificial intelligence is a broad category encompassing many different technologies.
-And as these specific areas advance, the decision making abilities of automation bots continues to improve.
+And as these specific areas advance, the decision-making abilities of automation bots continue to improve.
 Let’s look at six of these technologies to understand how they help automation bots make decisions:

 Machine learning (ML) refers to a system that can learn by itself and autonomously improve its performance.
 Based on the data inputs that it continuously gathers and reads, it adjusts its models in real-time for optimal outcomes.
 Unlike RPA that requires explicit coding for each iteration of a task, machine learning makes decisions about its models based on the knowledge it gathers over time.

 Some of this machine learning is supervised – a human provides a training dataset with labeled inputs and the correct outputs for the bot to learn from and apply to future scenarios.
 Machine learning can also be unsupervised, where the bot takes unlabeled input data and finds naturally occurring patterns, groupings, and trends.